 For the Master’s degree programme, the admission requirement is a qualified Bachelor’s or diploma degree in the field of media sciences or a related field.
 Further, all candidates undergo an aptitude test.
 The programme is offered in two variants: three semesters for graduates of a relevant seven-semester Bachelor programme.
 For those of six-semester Bachelor programmes, the programme will take four semesters including a preceding practical semester.
-A detailed description of the admission requirements can be found in the Application FAQ below in English and in the Special Provisions of the Examination Regulations (in German: pdf-download) as well as in the Admission Regulations (in German: pdf-download)
+A detailed description of the admission requirements can be found in the Application FAQ below in English and in the Special Provisions of the Examination Regulations (pdf download in English, German) as well as in the Admission Regulations (pdf download in English, German)

 4 semester programme